-- (a) On 25 January 2008, an agreement was made between the Group and 泉州市通力模具有限公司 (Quanzhou Tongli Moulding Co., Ltd.), an independent third party, who agreed to pay the Group a cash consideration of RMB10,000,000, which was subsequently settled in full in March 2008, representing the amount of the deposit paid by the Group for the purchase of a parcel of land located in Jinjiang Wuli Industrial Zone, Fujian province, the PRC.
-Further details of the above transaction were disclosed under the section "Financial Information" of the Document. - (b) On 21 March 2008, pursuant to the Agreements, the Carlyle Investment Funds converted a total of 1,565,168 Preferred Shares into 1,565,168 ordinary shares of the Company, represented approximately 1.5% of the Company's total ordinary shares in issue at that date after the conversion.
-These ordinary shares were then transferred to Group Success Investment Limited, a company owned by Ding Shui Po and Ding Mei Qing, which are considered as the controlling shareholders of the Company, at a consideration of US\$1.
+- (a) On 25 January 2008, an agreement was made between the Group and 泉州市通力模具有限公司 (Quanzhou Tongli Moulding Co., Ltd.\), an independent third party, who agreed to pay the Group a cash consideration of RMB10,000,000, which was subsequently settled in full in March 2008, representing the amount of the deposit paid by the Group for the purchase of a parcel of land located in Jinjiang Wuli Industrial Zone, Fujian province, the PRC.
+Further details of the above transaction were disclosed under the section "Financial Information" of the Prospectus. - (b) On 21 March 2008, pursuant to the Agreements, the Carlyle Investment Funds converted a total of 1,565,168 Preferred Shares into 1,565,168 ordinary shares of the Company, represented approximately 1.5% of the Company's total ordinary shares in issue at that date after the conversion.
+These ordinary shares were then transferred to Group Success Investment Limited, a company owned by Ding Shui Po and Ding Mei Qing, who are considered as the controlling shareholders of the Company, at a consideration of US\$1.
 After the conversion, the Carlyle Investment Funds hold a total of 10,794,382 Preferred Shares. - (c) Pursuant to a written resolution of the Shareholders and holders of Series A Preferred Shares of the Company passed on 7 May 2008, the Company has conditionally adopted the Pre-IPO Share Option Scheme and the Share Option Scheme.
-The principal terms of the Pre-IPO Share Option Scheme and Share Option Scheme are set out in the paragraph headed "Pre-IPO Share Option Scheme" and "Share Option Scheme" in Appendix VI to the Document. - Up to the date of this report, 19,000,000 options were granted by the Company under the Pre-IPO Share Option Scheme and no options were granted under the Share Option Scheme. - (d) On 7 May 2008, the Carlyle Investment Funds exercised the conversion rights to the effect that conditional upon satisfaction of the conditions to the Listing as set out in the Document, the 10,794,382 Preferred Shares are converted into the Company's ordinary shares based on the Conversion Ratio as stated in the Agreements. - (e) On 7 May 2008, Ding Shui Po and Ding Ming Fang agreed to grant to the Group an irrevocable licence to use all of their trademarks and patents relating to sportswear products at nil consideration from 7 May 2008 until the completion of the transfer of these trademarks and patents.
-Further details of this transaction are set out in the paragraph headed "Exempted Continuing Connected Transactions" in the "Business" section of the Document.
+The principal terms of the Pre-IPO Share Option Scheme and Share Option Scheme are set out in the paragraph headed "Pre-IPO Share Option Scheme" and "Share Option Scheme" in Appendix VI to the Prospectus.

+Up to the date of this report, 19,000,000 options were granted by the Company under the Pre-IPO Share Option Scheme and no options were granted under the Share Option Scheme.

+- (d) On 7 May 2008, the Carlyle Investment Funds exercised the conversion rights to the effect that conditional upon satisfaction of the conditions to the Listing as set out in the paragraph headed "Written resolutions of our shareholders and holders of Series A Preferred Shares passed on 7 May 2008" in Appendix VI to the Prospectus, the 10,794,382 Preferred Shares are converted into the Company's ordinary shares based on the Conversion Ratio as stated in the Agreements. - (e) On 7 May 2008, Ding Shui Po and Ding Ming Fang agreed to grant to the Group an irrevocable licence to use all of their trademarks and patents relating to sportswear products at nil consideration from 7 May 2008 until the completion of the transfer of these trademarks and patents.
+Further details of this transaction are set out in the paragraph headed "Exempted Continuing Connected Transactions" in the "Business" section of the Prospectus.